updated on:

 To retain users if they can’t/don't want to continue filling in the information, we added the “Save&Exit” button.
 It offers customers to enter email address to be able to continue the registration from the same point where they left.

-As the last step, the app uses the entered data to form a target plan with an estimated deposit for a dream house and offers the user to create an account to have full access to Habstash features.
+As the last step, the app uses the entered data to form a target plan with an estimated deposit for a dream house and offers the user the option to create an account to have full access to Habstash features.

 Prift: effectiveness because of the simplicity